To My UNIMAT Site

 All questions encouraged.
 But, please be aware that with-in the twelve pages of this web-site there is a wealth of Unimat information.
 Take your time and surf all pages, some are very long.
 Somewhere on this site is the answer to your question, a solution to your problem, good technical info., amusing story or interesting antidote.

 NEW!
 Vintage Flyers, Price list, Acessory catalogs, Paper material

-Special Offer, Purchase $24 or more, receive Free Shipping
+Special Offer, Purchase $36or more, receive Free Shipping

 See, Unimat Belts & Parts Order Page for details

 Each year I receive a number of emails from users who have a bent / broken motor bracket and or damaged hand wheels and need replacements.

 More damage is caused in transit to the Unimat than any other situation.

 The motor, motor bracket, tailstock, and handles were all in their own wrapping.
 This prevented these parts from damage.